AntoinetteW/ent-ds-del-2-1-end-to-end-example-ds-deloitte-03192019/README.md

 df.describe()
 ```

 It takes any numeric fields in the data sets and provides a range of staistics from the number of data points to the mean, minimum, maximum and even the standard deviation and quartiles for the values.
-If you don't happen to know what all of those mean, don;'t worry - this is a data cleaning class, not a statistics class.
-Bottom line, DataFrames will tell you everythign you might want to know about a data set - along with a few things you may not even care about!
+If you don't happen to know what all of those mean, don't worry - this is a data cleaning class, not a statistics class! **Bottom line, DataFrames will tell you everythign you might want to know about a data set - along with a few things you may not even care about!**

 If you imported a really large spreadsheet with a lot of numeric columns, you can refine your request by asking (for example) for just the mean or the median, just for one column: